 2. Bentonite Clay Overdose

-If you haven’t come across Aztec Healing Clay on the Internet, you must be a unicorn because this stuff has shown up on every blog, bathroom “shelfie” and curated shopping list.
+If you haven’t come across Aztec Healing Clay on the Internet, you must be a unicorn because this product has shown up on every blog, bathroom “shelfie” and curated shopping list.
 The truth is, bentonite clay really does help smooth skin by drawing out impurities and excess oils.
-However, the other truth is that since you’re purchasing straight up clay you better have some kind of idea as to how to correctly mix it into a paste and apply it.
+However, you should also take in mind that you're purchasing packaged clay and therefore will have to mix it into a paste and apply it.
 You want to avoid a mixture that is too runny or too chunky and dry.
 The trick is to slowly stir in small amounts of water (or some rose hydrosol and witch hazel) until you’ve managed to create a moist paste.
-The mask should be wet enough so that it can last longer on your face before it begins to dry.
-The next step is to know when and how to take this stuff off.
-What you don’t do is wait for your face to feel like it’s in a cast.
-Instead, once you feel the slightest sense of tightness wait no more than one to two minutes before washing off the mask with a warm towel or konjac sponge.
-You’ve just performed the equivalent of a skin vacuuming session, so you’ll want to rehydrate after with some rosewater and your choice of moisturizer or face oil.
+The next step is to know when and how to take your mask off.
+Once you feel the slightest sense of tightness wait no more than one to two minutes before washing off the mask with a warm towel or konjac sponge.
+Rehydrate your skin after with some rosewater and your choice of moisturizer or face oil.

 3. Tea tree gone wrong